Introduction

 Resiliency

 The report stated that AirSage has demonstrated resilience by its ability to recover quickly from losses in the past - specifically, the market disruption in April 2022.
 To illustrate this resilience, AirSage detailed the evolution of its data panel's composition, emphasizing device quality, source reliability, and panel size in a comprehensive article.
-This narrative is further substantiated by the release of the study "LBS Data is Not Dead (Part 2): A Study of Actual Traffic Events Using AirSage LBS Data," reaffirming the high caliber and reliability of AirSage's LBS data offerings.
+The release of the study "LBS Data is Not Dead (Part 2): A Study of Actual Traffic Events Using AirSage LBS Data" further substantiates this narrative and reaffirms the high caliber and reliability of AirSage's LBS data offerings.

 Conclusion

-In summary, the Eastern Transportation Coalition's (TETC) evaluation of origin-destination data from multiple providers on the TETC Transportation Data Marketplace has provided valuable insights.
-Through a comprehensive questionnaire and analysis of sample data for Richmond, Virginia, TETC has shed light on the unique strengths and variations among the four data providers – AirSage, Inrix, Streetlight, and Geotab.
+The Eastern Transportation Coalition's (TETC) evaluation of origin-destination (O-D) data providers within the TETC Transportation Data Marketplace has offered valuable comparisons and insights.
+Through a detailed questionnaire and analysis of sample data for Richmond, Virginia, the report highlights the distinct capabilities of four major providers: AirSage, Inrix, StreetLight, and Geotab.

-To delve deeper into AirSage's origin-destination (O-D) data offering on the TETC Transportation Data Marketplace, visit: https://airsage.com/tetc/
+To explore AirSage’s full origin-destination data offering within the TETC Transportation Data Marketplace, visit: https://airsage.com/tetc/